XDTerminated/BlackJack/README.md

 When we extend the class, we can override (re-write) all of the methods within to whatever we need the class to do.

 ****We don't have to use the @override keyword, however, it is good practice to do so to tell whoever is reading our code that the method is overriden.****

+## Creating A Game

+Now that you have some basic knowledge about classes, you will create a Black Jack game using the starter code provided in Blackjack.java, Player.java and Card.java files.

+Note: You will not be be required to make abstract and static classes and use inheritance in this project.